Bao Bolong Wetland Reserve: Mangroves

-Salt marshes
+Saltmarsh

-In the salt marshes, e.g. the succulent Sesuvium portulacastrum and grasses likeSporobolus spicatus, Paspalum vaginatum as well as Diplachne fusca can be found.
+In the salt marshes, e.g. the succulent Sesuvium portulacastrum and grasses like Sporobolus spicatus, Paspalum vaginatum as well as Diplachne fusca can be found.
 In the savanna, which at times is flooded, Phragmites karka, Echinochloa pyramidalis and paper reed are very common.

-Savannah
+Savanna

-In the savannah, trees like Daniellia oliveri, Terminalia albida, Bombax costatum and others are to be found.
-Among the shrubs one will encounter several species of figs, Physostigma thonningii, Terminalia avicennoides, Anthostema senegalense and Nauclea latifolia.
-As of grasses, Andropogon tectorum and Gamba grass (Andropogon gayanus), Beckeropsis uniseta and Pennisetum subangustum are common.
+In the savanna, trees like Daniellia oliveri, Terminalia albida, Bombax costatum and others are to be found.
+Among the shrubs one will encounter several species of figs, Physostigma thonningii, Terminalia avicennioides, Anthostema senegalense and Nauclea latifolia.
+For grasses, Andropogon tectorum and Gamba grass (Andropogon gayanus), Beckeropsis uniseta and Pennisetum subangustum are common.

-Avifauna
+Birds

 The Gambia is frequently visited by ornithologists as more than 540 species of birds have been described there in topic literature.
-Bao Bolong Wetland Reserve is one of the major targets for tourists and scientists who intend to explore the Gambia's manifold avifauna.
-Among the birds of BBWR, which include 268 species of 62 families, the Ramsar Information Sheet exemplarily lists the following:
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International. iT is one of the major targets for tourists and scientists who intend to explore the Gambia's manifold avifauna.
+Among the birds of BBWR, which include 268 species of 62 families, the Ramsar Information Sheet lists the following:

-Typical for a wetland, BBWR is the habitat of many water birds, which also include geese.
-Among them comb duck (Sarkidiornis melanotos), spur-winged goose (Plectropterus gambensis), white-faced whistling duck (Dendrocygna viduata), garganey (Anas querquedula), northern pintail (Anas acuta), African pygmy goose (Nettapus auritus) and the northern shoveler (Anas clypeata).

-The Aequornithes are represented by birds like western reef heron (Egretta gularis), little egret (Egretta garzetta), woolly-necked stork (Ciconia episcopus), hammerkop (Scopus umbretta), squacco heron (Ardeola ralloides), little bittern (Ixobrychus minutus), Goliath heron (Ardea goliath), great egret (Ardea alba), marabou (Leptoptilos crumeniferus), night heron (Nycticorax nycticorax), grey heron (Ardea cinerea), cattle egret (Bubulcus ibis) and the sacred ibis (Threskiornis aethiopicus).
-With their long legs, many of these birds search the river banks for food.
-Of this group, the pink-backed pelican (Pelecanus rufescens) and African darter (Anhinga rufa) also live within the BBWR.

-The brackish water areas feature Charadriidae.
-Spur-winged lapwing (Hoplopterus spinosus), little stint (Calidris minuta) and common sandpiper (Actitis hypoleucos) can be found.
+The reserve protects the habitat of many waterbirds.
+Among them are comb duck, spur-winged goose, white-faced whistling duck, garganey, northern pintail, African pygmy goose and the northern shoveler.
+The Aequornithes are represented by birds like western reef heron, little egret, woolly-necked stork, hammerkop, squacco heron, little bittern, Goliath heron, great egret, marabou, night heron, grey heron, cattle egret and the sacred ibis.
+With their long legs, many of these birds search the riverbanks for food.
+Of this group, the pink-backed pelican and African darter also live within the BBWR.
+The brackish water areas feature waders, of which spur-winged lapwing, little stint and common sandpiper can be found.

-Among the colourful family of kingfishers, which preferably occur near open water, the woodland kingfisher, pied kingfisher (Ceryle rudis), swallow-tailed bee-eater (Merops hirundineus), giant kingfisher (Ceryle maxima), malachite kingfisher (Alcedo cristata) and the blue-breasted kingfisher (Halcyon malimbica) are notable.

-Equally colourful are the west African examples of starlings.
-Among them, the violet-backed starling (Cinnyricinclus leucogaster) and the long-tailed glossy-starling (Lamprotornis caudatus) can be found inside the Bao Bolong Wetland Reserve.

-The Coraciiformes include the Abyssinian ground-hornbill (Bucorvus abyssinicus) and the European roller (Coracias garrulus).
+Among the colourful family of kingfishers, which preferably occur near open water, the woodland kingfisher, pied kingfisher, swallow-tailed bee-eater, giant kingfisher, malachite kingfisher and blue-breasted kingfisher are notable.
+Equally colourful are the west African examples of starlings; among them, the violet-backed starling and long-tailed glossy-starling can be found in the reserve.
+The Coraciiformes include the Abyssinian ground-hornbill and the European roller.
+Parrots include the Senegal parrot and rose-ringed parakeet.
+Birds of prey include species such as African fish eagle, red-necked buzzard, black kite and bateleur.
+The African mourning dove and little swift have been spotted.

-Also species of parrots can be found in west Africa, among them are the Senegal parrot (Poicephalus senegalus) and the rose-ringed parakeet (Psittacula krameri).

-The birds of prey include species like African fish eagle (Haliaeetus vocifer), red-necked buzzard (Buteo auguralis) and black kite (Milvus migrans) as well as the bateleur (Terathopius ecaudatus).

-Moreover, African mourning doves (Streptopelia decipiens) of the genus Streptopelia and the little swift (Apus affinis) from the swift family have been spotted.
+Mammals and reptiles

+Thirty-two species of mammals are known; the "Ramsar Information Sheet" lists the African clawless otter, which is common to the area.
+Several species of antelopes, such as sitatunga, bushbuck and duiker, as well as warthogs, are present.
+Among the predators, the spotted hyena is common, and leopards have been seen.
+Primates, according to the "Ramsar Information Sheet", include the red colobus, patas monkey, green monkey, Guinea baboon and Senegal bushbaby.
+The West African manatee lives in the water between the mangroves and is categorised as endangered.
+West African crocodiles are present.